airbnb/chronon/GOVERNANCE.md

 ## Voting

-Decisions regarding the project are made by votes on the primary project development mailing list <dev@chronon.ai>.
+Decisions regarding the project are made by votes on the primary project development mailing list dev@chronon.ai.

 Votes are clearly indicated by the subject line starting with [VOTE].
 Votes may contain multiple items for approval and these should be clearly separated.
 Voting is carried out by replying to the vote mail.
 Voting may take three flavors